Teaching Policies and Guidelines for Fall 2023

 Alternative Formats

-To help address concerns about student attendance at in-person class sessions, the Committee recommends that all faculty consider incorporating best practices for in-person engagement into their classes.
+To help address concerns about student attendance at in-person class sessions, at the Committee’s recommendation the Dean’s office requests that all faculty incorporate best practices for in-person engagement into their classes.
 The appendix to this document lists established best practices for creating an engaging classroom experience.
 If instructors need support creating any of the alternative formats or assistance implementing teaching strategies, please contact the Center for Learning Design & Technology.

 Please let the appropriate Vice Dean of Education (KSAS undergraduate: Erin Rowe, KSAS graduate: Mary Favret, WSE undergraduate: Michael Falk, WSE graduate: Sridevi Sarma/Christine Kavanagh) know if you have any questions.
 We are here to talk through any questions/concerns you may have.

-There will be a two-day Fall Break on October 19-20.
-There will be a Thanksgiving Break November 20-24.
+There will be a week-long Spring break from March 18-22, 2024.
 We ask that you consider not assigning your students work that must be completed during the break periods.
-The last day of classes for standard semester courses will be December 8.
+The last day of classes for standard semester courses will be April 26, 2024.

 The Canvas learning management system is the official learning management system maintained by the university.
 Canvas provides many features to help facilitate your course including posting and collecting assignments, sharing content, sharing your syllabus, and communicating announcements to students.
 If you have not used Canvas, training and help guides are available from the Center for Teaching Excellence and Innovation: https://ctei.jhu.edu/canvas

-One simple feature you should strongly consider using is the Gradebook.
+Faculty are strongly encouraged to use the Gradebook.
 This allows you and/or your teaching assistant to post grades for assignments and exams.
-Use of the Canvas Gradebook eliminates the need to keep a separate record, however, the gradebook can be exported as an Excel file if you so need to work in a spreadsheet.
-Using the Gradebook also allows you to efficiently communicate grades and feedback to students.
+Use of the Canvas Gradebook eliminates the need to keep a separate record, however, the gradebook can be exported as an Excel file if you need to work in a spreadsheet.
+Using the Gradebook also allows you to efficiently communicate grades and feedback to students in a way that is FERPA compliant.

 It is possible to calculate final course grades in Canvas and upload them to SIS.
 (Note that this functionality is not available for combined rosters.)
 However, faculty should not publish final course grades to students through Canvas before students complete their course evaluations.
 The Gradebook’s “Total” column is hidden from students by default for this reason.

-The last day a student can drop a Term I class is September 17, 2023.
-The last day a student can drop a semester-long class is at the end of the sixth full week of classes, October 8, 2023.
-The last day a student can drop a Term II class is November 12, 2023.
-It is helpful to students to have a chance to review some graded work before that date so that they can make an informed judgment as to whether or not to drop a course.
+The last day a student can drop a Term I class is February 11, 2024.
+The last day a student can drop a semester-long class is at the end of the sixth full week of classes, March 3, 2024.
+The last day a student can drop a Term II class is April 14, 2024.
+It is helpful for students to have a chance to review some graded work before that date so that they can make an informed judgment as to whether or not to drop a course.
 Specific information about drop dates is available on the registrar’s website.

 When a graduate student enrolls in a course with Audit status, they must reach an understanding with the instructor in writing as to what is required to earn the AU grade notation.
 If the student does not meet those expectations (e.g., fails to attend class), the instructor will notify the Office of the Homewood Registrar in order for the student to be retroactively dropped from the course.
 Dropped coursework does not appear on the student’s transcript.